Cavalry FC: Colours and crest

+Kit suppliers and sponsors

 Stadium

 Cavalry FC play at ATCO Field, a 6,000-seat stadium located at Spruce Meadows, at the 'Meadows on the Green' equestrian ring.
 The stadium is modular to allow for future growth and uses natural grass.
-Free shuttles bring fans to the stadium from the Somerset–Bridlewood CTrain station.
 In September 2019, Spruce Meadows presented a new area plan to Foothills County, that includes a 12,000 seat soccer-specific stadium on the grounds that would replace ATCO Field over the next 30 years.
+The record attendance for a game at ATCO Field is 7,052, during the 2024 Canadian Premier League final.

+Because ATCO Field is not suited to hosting matches in Canadian winter, Cavalry have played their February home games in the CONCACAF Champions Cup at Starlight Stadium, a 6,000-seat multi-purpose stadium in Langford, British Columbia and home to fellow CPL club Pacific FC.

 Club culture

 Supporters

-Cavalry FC are supported by the Foot Soldiers, a supporters group that originally formed in 2015 to support USL League Two club Calgary Foothills and the Calgary Foothills UWS team.
+The Foot Soldiers are a group originally formed in 2015 to support USL League Two club Calgary Foothills and the Calgary Foothills UWS team.
+The supporters group began supporting Cavalry in the lead-up to the first match, with the group's numbers swelling.
+Fans sitting in sections 108 and 109 have created a group called the Mighty 109 / 108 who sit on the other side of the entrance arch.
+The Front Line Ultras stand in section 200 and have supported the team since 2019.